obsidianmd/obsidian-developer-docs/en/Testing/Beta-testing plugins.md

 Before you [[Submit your plugin|submit your plugin]], you may want to let users try it out first.
+While Obsidian doesn't officially support beta releases, we recommend that you use the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin to distribute your plugin to beta testers before it's been published.

-With the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin, your beta testers can install the plugin even if it's not published yet.
+For more information, refer to the [BRAT](https://github.com/TfTHacker/obsidian42-brat/blob/main/README.md) documentation.